If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 The Cathedral Basilica of St. John the Baptist looks beautiful during the holidays, especially the trees made entirely from poinsettias. | ©ErinClarkson

-They have a beautiful nativity scene (Crechè scene) that guests can walk through to see the details up close.
-Volunteers usually start assembling it the first week of December.
+They have a beautiful nativity scene (Crechè scene) that volunteers usually start assembling the first week in December.

 Lighted Homes in the Historic District